Short on time? For the key points of these goal-setting tips, stick to the bold text and the conclusion.

 Set progressive goals.
 Don’t just set one long-term goal but chop it into smaller milestones.
 The shorter the distance to your goal, the higher your motivation.

 Finally, you might even consider not setting a long-term goal at all.
-By focusing on tiny changes each weak, you’re able to create a new habit.
+By focusing on tiny changes each week, you’re able to create a new habit.
 Even when you’ve reached your supposed goal, you can now continue and make a lasting change to your life.

 In summary, there’s no need to change it all at once and be obsessed with the result.
 Focus on the process.
 ‘If you make daily choices that are consistent with your goal over and over again, you will eventually reach it.’
 (Nadia Goodman)